amitkrout/generative-shell/README.md

 ## Training Data

 The model used in this project has been trained on a specific dataset to provide shell command suggestions.
-If you would like to customize the training data or improve the model's performance, you can modify the `training-template.go` file located in the `pkg` directory.
+If you would like to customize the training data or improve the model's performance, you can modify the `*-training-template.go` file located in the `trainingdata` directory in the root folder.
 This file contains example of input prompts and their corresponding expected output in template.

 ## Contributing